montalvocanojacquelinem3s2-cyber/CBTis47_log_dispositivoss_m3s2/docs/SCRUM.md

 ---
 # Gherkin Scenarios

-#### 01Feature: Registro de dispositivos
+#### 01Feature: Database Management

-Scenario: Registrar un nuevo dispositivo
+Scenario: Create MongoDB database successfully
-Given que el usuario está conectado a MongoDB Atlas When registra un dispositivo inteligente
+Given MongoDB Atlas is configured
-Then el dispositivo debe almacenarse correctamente en la colección devices
+When the developer creates the "hogar_inteligente" database Then the database must be available with multiple collections

+Scenario: Create database with invalid configuration Given MongoDB Atlas credentials are incorrect
+When the developer attempts to create the database Then the connection must fail

-#### 02Feature: Search devices by brand
+#### 02Feature: Device Management

+Scenario: Register smart device successfully
+Given the devices collection exists
+When a new smart device is inserted
+Then the document must be stored correctly

+Scenario: Register device without deviceId
+Given the devices collection exists
+When a device is inserted without deviceId
+Then the system must reject the document

+#### 03Feature: User Management

+Scenario: Register user successfully
+Given the users collection exists
+When a new user is inserted
+Then the user document must be stored correctly

+Scenario: Register user without password
+Given the users collection exists
+When a user is inserted without password
+Then the insertion should fail

+#### 04Feature: Test Data Insertion

+Scenario: Insert test data into collections
+Given the collections are created
+When test documents are inserted
+Then the collections must contain valid data

+Scenario: Insert invalid test data
+Given the collections are created
+When invalid documents are inserted
+Then MongoDB should reject the operation

+#### 05Feature: MongoDB Queries

-Scenario: Search LG devices
+Scenario: Find devices by brand
 Given there are registered devices
-When the query db.devices.find({ brand: "LG" }) is executed Then only LG devices must be displayed
+When the query db.devices.find({ brand: "LG" }) is executed Then matching devices must be returned

-#### 03Feature: Online devices

-Scenario: Get online devices
+Scenario: Search non existing brand
 Given there are registered devices
-When the query db.devices.find({ online: true }) is executed Then only online devices must be displayed
+When the query db.devices.find({ brand: "Nokia" }) is executed Then the result must be empty

-#### 04Feature: User registration

-Scenario: Register a user
-Given the user is inside the users collection
-When a new user is inserted
-Then the user must be stored correctly

-#### 05Feature: Search user by email

-Scenario: Search existing user
-Given there are registered users
-When the query db.users.find({ "correo_electrónico": "luis0@gmail.com.mx" }) is executed
-Then the corresponding user must be displayed

-#### 06Feature: Validate user credentials

-Scenario: Validate login information
-Given there are registered users
-When the query db.users.find({ email: "test@test.com", password: "123456" }) is executed
-Then the matching user must be displayed

-#### 07Feature: MongoDB Queries
+#### 06Feature: FindOne Queries

-Scenario: Execute find query
-Given there are documents in the collection
-When db.devices.find() is executed
-Then all devices must be returned

-#### 08Feature: Find one document

-Scenario: Search device by ObjectId
+Scenario: Find device by ObjectId
 Given there are registered devices
 When db.devices.findOne({ _id: ObjectId("69efc4848a2a3959dbea7b81") }) is executed
+Then one document must be returned

+Scenario: Find device with invalid ObjectId
+Given there are registered devices
+When db.devices.findOne({ _id: ObjectId("123") }) is executed
+Then MongoDB must generate an ObjectId error

+#### 07Feature: Online Device Monitoring

+Scenario: Get online devices
+Given there are active devices
-Then one matching device must be displayed
+When db.devices.find({ online: true }) is executed Then only online devices must be displayed

+Scenario: Query online devices in empty collection Given the devices collection is empty
+When db.devices.find({ online: true }) is executed Then no documents should be returned

+#### 08Feature: Project Organization

+Scenario: Organize MongoDB files correctly
+Given the project repository exists
+When .mongodb files are created
+Then the queries must be separated by category

+Scenario: Missing query files
+Given the repository exists
+When query files are not uploaded
+Then the project structure should be incomplete

-#### 09Feature: Project documentation
+#### 09Feature: Documentation

 Scenario: Create Markdown documentation
-Given the project documentation is being created
+Given the project is completed
-When the queries and results are added
+When the documentation is written
-Then the documentation must explain the database behavior
+Then the README.md file must explain the project

+Scenario: Documentation without query examples
+Given the documentation exists
+When the reviewer checks the README.md
+Then the documentation should be considered incomplete

+#### 10Feature: Database Modeling

+Scenario: Create entity relationship diagram
+Given the database structure is defined
+When the diagram is created
+Then entities and attributes must be represented

+Scenario: Diagram without relationships
+Given the diagram exists
+When relationships are missing
+Then the model should be considered incomplete

-#### 10Feature: GitHub repository
+#### 11Feature: GitHub Repository

 Scenario: Upload project to GitHub
 Given the repository exists
-When the project files are uploaded
+When project files are uploaded
-Then the repository must contain all project documentation
+Then the repository must contain all documentation and queries

+Scenario: Repository without README file
+Given the repository exists
+When the reviewer checks the files
+Then the project should be marked as incomplete

+#### 12Feature: System Screenshots

+Scenario: Upload MongoDB screenshots
+Given MongoDB Compass contains data
+When screenshots are added to the repository
+Then the images must show collections and queries

+Scenario: Missing screenshots
+Given the repository exists
+When screenshots are not uploaded
+Then the evidence section should be incomplete

+#### 13Feature: Scrum Documentation

+Scenario: Create Scrum documentation successfully Given the Scrum process is defined
+When the Product Backlog and Sprint Backlog are documented Then the Scrum documentation must be complete

+Scenario: Missing Sprint Backlog
+Given the Scrum documentation exists
+When the Sprint Backlog section is missing
+Then the documentation should be incomplete

+#### 14Feature: Functional Testing

+Scenario: Validate MongoDB queries successfully
+Given the collections contain documents
+When the queries are executed
+Then MongoDB must return valid results

+Scenario: Execute invalid MongoDB query
+Given MongoDB Compass is connected
+When an invalid query is executed
+Then the system must generate an error

 ---